SinghG001/mlops/README.md

 ## Note:
-This assignment is to gain hands-on experience with MLOps tools and technicks by implementing the following.
+This assignment is to gain hands-on experience with MLOps tools and technology by implementing the following.
-1. CI/CD pipelines to manage code, data versining & continues deployment of the models developped
+1. CI/CD pipelines to manage code, data versining & continues deployment of the models developed
 2. Use GitHub for code versioning and DVC for data versioning
 3. Use docker for deployments and monitor the model drift.